-5.16 Income: Asset Allowance - Overview
+5.16 Income: Asset Depletion

-Asset Allowance differs from Asset Distribution (income distributions already set in place by the borrower via a written agreement with the asset manager).
+Asset Depletion differs from Asset Distribution (income distributions already set in place by the borrower via a written agreement with the asset manager).

-The Asset Allowance option permits an underwriter to use an applicant's liquid assets to augment income for loan and product qualification purposes without creating a written distribution agreement, so long as the allowance is given to meet a 60-month continuance test.
-When using Asset Allowance, the combination of income from liquid sources, such as self-employment; rental income, retirement funds; allowance, or distributions from liquid assets should be enough to meet total minimum monthly obligations
+The Asset Depletion option permits an underwriter to use an applicant's liquid assets as stand-alone source of income or to augment income for loan and product qualification purposes without creating a written distribution agreement, so long as the allowance is given to meet a 84-month continuance test.
+When using Asset Depletion, the combination of income from liquid sources, such as self-employment; rental income, retirement funds; allowance, or distributions from liquid assets should be enough to meet total minimum monthly obligations

-5.17 Income: Asset Allowance (Supplement) - Qualifying Methods
+5.17 Income: Asset Depletion - Qualifying Methods